Warning

 kind (Kubernetes in Docker) is a tool for running local Kubernetes clusters using Docker or Podman containerized “nodes”.
 It’s lightweight and fast to start, making it excellent for CI/CD pipelines and quick local testing.

 minikube runs local Kubernetes clusters using VMs or container “nodes”.
 It works across several platforms and supports different hypervisors, making it ideal for local development and testing.
-It’s particularly useful in environments requiring untrusted certificates.
+Minikube works better if you don’t have a local Docker/Podman installation.

 Tip